top of page

 Mint, to garnish

-Heat a large deep frying pan, large enough to fit all the peppers, with the oil.
-Add the salt, pepper, garlic and shallots and sauté over a low flame for about 4-5 minutes till the onions are soft and translucent.
+Heat the oil in a large deep frying pan large enough to fit all the peppers.
+Add the salt, pepper, garlic, and shallots and sauté over a low flame for about 4-5 minutes until the onions are soft and translucent.
 Do not brown the onions.

 Add the sliced peppers and turn the heat up to medium.
-Sauté tossing frequently till the peppers have turned soft and the juices have been released, about 10 minutes.
-You want the peppers to still have some texture and look bright, so please don't cook them to death.
+Sauté, tossing frequently, until the peppers have turned soft and the juices have been released, about 10 minutes.
+You want the peppers to have some texture and look bright, so please don't cook them to death.

-Add the sherry vinegar, sugar and raisins and sauté till the vinegar has evaporated but the mix is still wet.
+Add the sherry vinegar, sugar, and raisins and sauté until the vinegar has evaporated but the mix is still wet.
 Take off the flame and mix in the mint leaves.
-Taste and adjust salt, sweet and acid from the vinegar.
-The mix should have a hint of sweetness, remember the peppers are also sweet, and the acid from the vinegar should be forward.
+Taste and adjust the salt, sweetness, and acid from the vinegar.
+The mix should have a hint of sweetness; remember that the peppers are also sweet, and the acid from the vinegar should be forward.
 Set aside to cool.

-To serve, mix in half the pine nuts and arrange the peppers in a deep bowl.
+Mix the pine nuts in half and arrange the peppers in a deep bowl to serve.
 Top with the remaining nuts, the mozzarella balls and the mint leaves to garnish.
-Serve at room temperature with bread , if desired.
+Serve at room temperature with bread, if desired.